Windows Ransomware Protection

 - Email is an insecure medium; never send confidential info (financial, password) in email.

 - It is trivially easy to exactly replicate the look of a login web page (UTORid, banking, Facebook).
-The only way to be sure it’s the real thing is to examine the web address carefully.
+The only way to be sure it’s the real thing is to examine the web address and encryption certificate carefully.